You are viewing Australian and NZ students' course information. Change to view international students' course information.

 - Graduates receive international recognition as a social worker.

-- For graduates: consider a 2 year Master of Social Work.
+- For graduates of a bachelor degree in any discipline consider a 2 year Master of Social Work.

 |QTAC course code||425042|